yandex/odyssey/docs/configuration/rules.md

 receives a PostgreSQL error with SQLSTATE 42000 (syntax error or access rule violation).

-To minimize overhead, odyssey uses a direct-mapped hash cache (4096 entries, murmur hash).
-Repeated queries are resolved from cache without running the regex, making the check ~3.4x faster on typical workloads.
-See `test/benchmark/results.txt` for detailed performance numbers.
+Matching is **case-insensitive** (`REG_ICASE`), so patterns like `\bDROP\s+TABLE\b` will match `drop table`, `Drop Table`, etc.

+Enabling sqli\_guard adds ~0.23 us overhead per query for the POSIX regex check.
+With `sqli_guard_cache yes`, the overhead is reduced to ~0.07 us per query on repeated workloads.
+Both are negligible for a connection pooler (a typical network round-trip is 100-1000 us).
+See `test/benchmark/results.txt` for detailed numbers.

 Both `sqli_guard_enabled` and `sqli_guard_regex` must be set for the guard to be active.
+Setting `sqli_guard_regex` without `sqli_guard_enabled yes` is a config error.

 `sqli_guard_enabled no`

+---

+## **sqli\_guard\_cache**

+*yes|no*

+Enable a direct-mapped hash cache for sqli\_guard regex results.
+When enabled, odyssey stores the regex match result keyed by a murmur hash of the query text.
+Repeated queries are resolved from cache without running the regex engine.

+The cache uses 4096 entries and requires no additional configuration.
+Cache races between workers are benign — worst case is a redundant regex check.

+In benchmarks, the cache reduces per-query overhead from ~0.23 us to ~0.07 us (~3.2x speedup) with a 100% hit rate on typical workloads where the same queries repeat.
+See `test/benchmark/results.txt` for details.

+Requires `sqli_guard_enabled yes` and `sqli_guard_regex` to be set.

+`sqli_guard_cache no`

 ---